-The top depth, thickness, permeability, net-to-gross and transmissivity maps are created incorporating geological insight through geological and geostatistical modelling.
-The temperature maps are extracted from the 3D temperature model.
-A horizonal slice at 2 km depth through the 3D temperature model is displayed in Figure 7, with the misfits between the modelled and measured temperatures displayed as coloured dots.
-The flow rate and power result from the technical calculation, and the economic model with subsequent unit technical cost cut-offs yields the economic potential.
+The top depth, thickness, permeability, net-to-gross and transmissivity maps are created, incorporating geological insight through geological and geo-statistical modelling.
+For thickness and permeability uncertainty is taken into account, resulting in P90, P50 and P10 probability maps, see Figure 4 as an example for the permeability of the Upper Rotliegend aquifer.
+The temperature maps are extracted from the 3D subsurface temperature model.
+A horizonal slice at 2 km depth through the 3D temperature model is displayed in Figure 7, with the misfits between the modelled and measured temperatures displayed as colored dots.
+The flow rate and power P90, P50 and P10 probability maps result from the geostatistical technical calculation, see Figure 5 as an example for the expected geothermal power maps for the Upper Rotliegend aquifer.
+The economic model with subsequent unit technical cost cut-offs yields the economic potential.
 For some map types different probability and scenario versions exist, indicated with a superscript 'P' and 'S', respectively, in Table 4.

 Aside from the aquifer maps, additional overview maps are created by adding the potential for all stacked aquifers apart from the Carboniferous Limestone groups (see Table 1).
 This way, general geothermal potential maps are constructed, see Figure 6.
-This figure also displays the potential maps for the well stimulation and heat pump scenarios, both of which show an larger geothermal potential.
+This figure also displays the potential maps for the well stimulation and heat pump scenarios, both of which show a larger geothermal potential than the base case.
 The well stimulation will especially improve aquifers with a lower permeability, generally the deeper aquifers.
 While the heat pump will especially benefit shallow aquifers that generally have higher flow rates but lower production water temperatures.